Sakthipavithran16/Youtube_Data/README.md

 # Youtube Data Harvesting and Data Warehousing

-This project explains about collecting the data from the Youtube and storing it in a database for analysing the data.
+This project explains about collecting the data from the Youtube channels and storing it in a database for analysing the data.